fwsa-batch2/chithraj.rajan__web_project/README.md

 	* If it didn't match...User can create new login details...from register page...
 	* If everything is validated, redirect to home page.

+#### List Of Categories
+	* In this categories section, We can find some different topics for kids learning...(like..Stories,Kids Videos,Poems..)
+	* If you choose any topic...you will redirected to that page..
+	* And also...We can find the related content...

+##### List Stories
+	* In this category, We can find diffrent type of story sections..And also...diffrent kind of stories

+##### add stories
+	* Admin can add new story posters in this page..
+	* If click any poster...you redirected to the related page...